John Maybury: Films

-In 1998, Maybury produced his first full-length feature Love Is the Devil: Study for a Portrait of Francis Bacon, a biopic on the life of painter Francis Bacon starring Derek Jacobi and Daniel Craig.
+In 1998, Maybury produced his first full-length feature, Love Is the Devil: Study for a Portrait of Francis Bacon, a biopic on the life of painter Francis Bacon starring Derek Jacobi and Daniel Craig.
+The film received positive reviews from publications like RogerEbert.com, praising the film for, in spite of its lack of adherence to a standard plot, its successes at capturing the visual stylings of Francis Bacon (who had also been an inspiration to Maybury prior in his work).
 The film was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.